azurepwq/azurepwq/DEVELOPMENT.md

 ### Testing LiveReload Connection

-1. Open the file `livereload-test.html` in your browser.
+1. Open the file `/dev/livereload-test/` in your browser when running the development server.
 This page includes a debug script that will show connection status.
 2. Check the browser console for connection messages.
 3. Look for the visual indicator in the bottom right of the page.
 4. Use the "Reconnect LiveReload" button to force a reconnection attempt.

+> **Note**: The LiveReload test page is configured with `published: false` and will not be included in production builds.
+It's specifically for local development testing.

 ### Common Issues